Nonparametric efficient estimation of the longitudinal front-door functional: Proofs

-There are different strategies for deriving efficient influence functions.
+There are different strategies for deriving efficient influence functions in the literature.
 Here we will compute the Gâteaux derivative in the direction of a point mass contamination as described by \cite{Hines2022demystifying, kennedy2023semiparametric}.
 The Gâteaux derivative is the pathwise derivative

 where $P_\varepsilon = (1-\varepsilon) P + \varepsilon \delta_{o'}$ and $\delta_{o}$ is the Dirac measure at $O=o$.